 Louisiana State University Digital Media Center

-LSU's Digital Media Arts & Engineering program at the LSU Center for Computation & Technology is happy to provide "Gamecrash - Adventures in Game Design".
+LSU's Digital Media Arts & Engineering program at the LSU Center for Computation & Technology is happy to provide a unique learning opportunity with "Gamecrash - Adventures in Game Design".

 Imagine, collaborate, create, develop and surpass your wildest imagination:

 - Learn the tricks and techniques used to make modern video games from scratch.

 - Use professional tools to produce quick and easy gameplay prototypes.